colms/colms.github.io/content/posts/election-count-tally.md

 {{< figure src="filled_ballot.png" >}}

 A tally is an unofficial count of votes conducted by party members, candidates, and other volunteers.
-A tally gives early results before the official count is done and shows detailed information on voting patterns, such as turnout and votes in specific areas.
+A tally gives early results before the official count is done and shows detailed information on voting patterns, such as turnout and votes in specific areas, details that will be lost in the final official count.

 There are many people and roles involved in a tally but I'll focus on just a few; the marker, the runner, the auditor, the caller, the aggregator and the coordinator.